-Unit 4: Interpreting, resolving and presenting artworks and the Creative Practice exploration continues to support the development of their Body of Work.
+Unit 4: Interpreting, resolving and presenting artworks and the Creative Practice

+In Unit 4 students continue to develop their art practice through Project-based and Inquiry learning as their research and exploration continues to support the development of their Body of Work.
 Throughout their research students study the practices of selected historical and contemporary artists to inform their own art practice.
 They use the Interpretive Lenses to analyse, compare and interpret the meanings and messages of artworks produced by the artists they study.
 Students also apply the Interpretive Lenses throughout the Creative Practice to resolve and refine their Body of Work.